ap2322/rales_engine/README.md

 5. invoice_items
 6. transactions

+<h1>API Documentation</h1>

-Each resource can be queried through the following api endpoints:
+Each of the six rales_engine resources can be queried through the following api endpoints:

 **Record Endpoints:**
 - Index of all resources: `/api/v1/<resource>`, e.g. `/api/v1/merchants`